Singapore Visa for Indian Nationals and other Level 1 Countries Explained in Brief

 Check the validity of your passport

-Please check the validity of your passport – make sure you have a valid passport with at least six months validity on the date of entry into Singapore.
-Please note that a confirmed return air ticket with the trip itinerary is necessary.
+Please check the validity of your passport.
+Ensure you have a valid passport with at least six months validity on the date of entry into Singapore.
+Please note that you need to confirm a return air ticket with the trip itinerary.

 Fill out Form 14A